Heinrich Grüber

-Heinrich Grüber ([ˈhaɪnʁɪç ˈɡʁyːbɐ]; 24 June 1891 – 29 November 1975) was a Reformed theologian, opponent of Nazism and pacifist.
+Heinrich Grüber ([ˈhaɪnʁɪç ˈɡʁyːbɐ]; 24 June 1891 – 29 November 1975) was a Reformed theologian, pacifist and opponent of Nazism.

 Life

 Until 1933

 Heinrich Grüber was born on 24 June 1891 in Stolberg in the Prussian Rhine Province (today part of North Rhine-Westphalia).
-His parents were the teacher Ernst Grüber and Alwine Grüber, née Cleven from Gulpen, living in the Protestant diaspora among an else prevailingly Catholic population.
+His parents were the teacher Ernst Grüber and Alwine Grüber, née Cleven from Gulpen, living in the Protestant diaspora among a prevailingly Catholic population.

 After graduating in 1910 from the gymnasium in Eschweiler, Grüber studied philosophy, history and theology at the Rhenish Frederick William University in Bonn and the Frederick William University of Berlin between 1910 and 1913.
 In Berlin he decided to become a pastor.
 In 1913 and 1914 Grüber held a scholarship of the Rijksuniversiteit Utrecht, interrupted by his first state examination in theology in early 1914 and a first religious appointment in Beyenburg as vicar of the Evangelical Church of the old-Prussian Union, a Protestant church combining congregations of Lutheran, Reformed and United Protestant alignment.

 In 1915 Grüber was conscripted as a soldier and fought in World War I until 1918.
 In early 1918 he started an education as a military chaplain and in mid-1918 he passed the second state examination in theology and was accepted into the preacher seminary (Domkandidatenstift) at Berlin's Supreme Parish and Collegiate Church.
 He was tutored by court preacher Bruno Doehring.
 In 1920 he was ordained as pastor in Berlin and took his first ministry in Brackel, Dortmund.
 In June 1923 the French occupation forces prompted Grüber's expulsion from their occupied Ruhr area.
 Exiled in Berlin, Grüber engaged for the Rhine-Ruhr Relief (Rhein-Ruhr-Hilfe) collecting donations for the poor impoverished by the Occupation of the Rhineland and the Ruhr area.
 After his return in November 1923 he resumed his pastorate in Brackel, changing in 1925 to the Düsselthaler Anstalten, a diaconal youth welfare charity of the Inner Mission.

 Between 1926 and 1933 Grüber was head of the diaconal charity Stephanus-Stiftung Waldhof, a youth education institute (Jugendbildungsanstalt) in Templin.
 In 1927 Grüber parallelly built up an ecclesiastical volunteer labour service for unemployed persons in the Uckermark.